patrickkunka/mixitup/README.md

 - [Loading the MixItUp JavaScript](#loading-the-mixitup-javascript)
 - [Creating a Mixer](#creating-a-mixer)

-# CSS
+### CSS

 While MixItUp can be added on top of any existing CSS layout, we strongly recommend "inline-block" or "flex-box"-based styling over floats and legacy grid frameworks when dealing with grid-based designs for a number of reasons.
-Find out more about MixItUp-compatible grid layouts [<website pending>]().
+Find out more about MixItUp-compatible grid layouts [--website pending--]().

 ### HTML